paypay/paypayopa-sdk-java/README.md

 This is the quickest way to integrate PayPay payment services.
 This is primarily meant for merchants who wish to perform interactions with PayPay API programmatically.
 With PayPay's OPA SDK, you can build a custom Payment checkout process to suit your unique business needs and branding guidelines.

+> **Note:** This SDK is provided to assist merchants in integrating with our APIs.
+While it remains available for use, ongoing maintenance is limited and updates may not be released regularly.
+Most new features and enhancements are introduced directly at the API level, and we recommend referring to the latest API documentation for the most up-to-date capabilities.

 ## Integrating with PayPay OPA

 ## Prerequisites
 Before integrating with the SDK, run through this checklist:
-- [*] Understand the payment flow
+- [x] Understand the payment flow
-- [*] Sign up for a PayPay developer/merchant Account
+- [x] Sign up for a PayPay developer/merchant Account
-- [*] Generate the API keys from the Developer Panel.
+- [x] Generate the API keys from the Developer Panel.
 Use the sandbox API Keys to test out the integration

 ## HMAC Signature Verification
 Signature verification is a mandatory step to ensure that the callback is sent by PayPay and the payment is received from an authentic source.